aswanth1269/boostlocal/README.md

 ## 📈 Potential Impact

-Localyst can be used by:
+BoostLocal can be used by:

 - 📍 **Small business owners** conducting competitor research
 - 🏥 **NGOs** mapping health/education infrastructure